 5. Panadol Night (Panadol NightPain)

 Panadol Night contains two active ingredients: paracetamol and diphenhydramine.
-It is a pharmacy only medication licensed for ‘short-term’ treatment of pain experienced at the bedtime.
-Wide range of conditions which cause difficulty in getting to sleep can be managed with Panadol Night, for example:
+It is a pharmacy-only medication licensed for ‘short-term’ treatment of pain experienced at bedtime.
+A wide range of conditions that cause difficulty in getting to sleep can be managed with Panadol Night, for example:

 - Muscle pain